 What vaccinations are required for the location? http://wwwnc.cdc.gov/Travel

+Are you conducting any activities that would benefit or require training from Environmental Health and Safety?
+If so, have you coordinated for that training?

 During free time, what are the group’s travel restrictions and communications plan to ensure the group is accounted for?
 How will this be presented to the group before departure?